Shareholder splits – how to part company with minimum ‘fall out’

 In such situations, it is important to seek expert help and advice to protect the value of your business interests.

-Gibson Hewitt’s Managing Director, Lynn Gibson, has an extensive record of success in organising corporate restructuring involving shareholder splits and company separations.
+Turpin Barker Armstrong have an extensive record of success in organising corporate restructuring involving shareholder splits and company separations.

 To find out more about our services, please contact us.